4IRL/urls4irl/README.md

 From this directory, with the virtual environment enabled, the following commands are enabled:

 ```
 `flask addmock users`                       Adds 5 mock users with their emails validated
 `flask addmock utubs`                       Adds 5 UTubs, this can be repeated to create multiple duplicate UTubs with same name.
 Runs users command first.
 `flask addmock utubs --no-dupes`            Creates 5 UTubs but won't if UTub with name already exists.
 Runs users command first.
 `flask addmock utubmembers`                 Adds all users to all UTubs, even duplicates.
 Runs utubs commmand first.
 `flask addmock utubmembers --no-dupes`      Adds all users to all UTubs, even duplicates.
 Does not create duplicate UTubs.
+`flask addmock url foo bar baz`             Adds "foo", "bar", and "baz" as URLs to all UTubs, runs utubmembers command first
+`flask addmock url --no-dupes foo bar baz`  Adds "foo", "bar", and "baz" as URLs to all UTubs, runs utubmembers command first.
+Does not create duplicate UTubs.
 `flask addmock urls`                        Adds 5 URLs to all UTubs, runs utubmembers command first
 `flask addmock urls --no-dupes`             Adds 5 URLs to all UTubs, without creating duplicate UTubs.
 `flask addmock tags`                        Adds 5 tags to each URL in each UTub, runs urls command first.
 `flask addmock tags --no-dupes`             Adds 5 tags to each URL in each UTub, without creating duplicate UTubs.
 `flask addmock all`                         Equivalent to `flask addmock tags`
 `flask addmock all --no-dupes`              Equivalent to `flask addmock tags --no-dupes`
 `flask managedb clear [test|dev]`           Clears each table, can specify either test or dev database
 `flask managedb drop [test|dev]`            Drops all tables in the datbase, can specify either test or dev database
 ```

 Note that some of these commands assume a predefined set of environment variables defining the database URI for either test or development.